opencasestudies/ocs-bp-RTC-analysis/README.md

 #### Target audience

-For individuals or classes with some familiarity with regression.
+For individuals or classes with some familiarity with regression and `ggplot2`.
 See this
 <a href="https://opencasestudies.github.io/ocs-bp-diet/" target="_blank">case study</a>
 for an introduction to regression.